 Mr. Jonathan Dharmapalan serves as Founder and Chief Executive Officer at eCurrency Mint Limited.
 He has been Head of Global Telecommunications Center at Ernst & Young LLP since May 2011.
 In this role, Mr. Dharmapalan is responsible for leading a team of over 2,000 telecoms specialists across the world, in their work with the world's leading operators.
 In his 25-year career, he has served some of the largest companies in the telecommunications sector.
 He has served his clients from the early days of divestiture and privatizations through the years of unprecedented growth of wireless and broadband technologies.
 Mr. Dharmapalan also has significant experience in the related sectors of Technology, Media and Entertainment, and was leading Ernst & Young's Telecommunications Center in Beijing.
 He began his career in telecommunications at AT&T Bell Laboratories.
 Mr. Dharmapalan holds a Bachelor of Science degree in Electrical Engineering from Northeastern University and a Masters of Science degree in Electrical Engineering from The California Institute of Technology.

-Buddy James’ passion for great music, travel, and the creation of interesting and meaningful ventures has led him to his current position of Professor of Music at California State University, East Bay, where he is the Founding Director of the School of Arts and Media and the Director of Vocal Studies.
-He has conducted the USC University Chorus, restarted a defunct USC Men’s Chorus, and was honored as the Outstanding Doctoral Graduate in the USC Department of Choral and Sacred Music.
-Prior to coming to CSUEB he taught at many institutions, most notably at Millersville University of Pennsylvania and has served many organizations such as the American Choral Directors Association and Intercollegiate Men’s Choruses, and is one of the founding officers of the National Collegiate Choral Organization.
+Buddy James’ passion for great music, travel, and the creation of interesting and meaningful ventures led him to his current position of Professor of Music at California State University, East Bay, where he is currently the Chair of the Department of Music and was the Founding Director of the School of Arts and Media.
+He was named the CSUEB George and Miriam Phillips Outstanding Professor in 2016.
+Prior to coming to CSUEB he taught at many institutions, most notably at Millersville University of Pennsylvania, where he was named Person of the Year in 2006, and has served many organizations such as the American Choral Directors Association and Intercollegiate Men’s Choruses, and is one of the founding officers of the National Collegiate Choral Organization.

 Theresa Mak has over ten years working as a lawyer focused on labor and employment issues.
 She is currently a Principal at Jackson Lewis PC in San Francisco with a focus in federal and state employment law.
 Prior to this work, she was a Senior Labor and Employment Associate at Morgan Lewis & Bockius, LLP and a Labor and Employment Associate at Seyfarth Shaw, LLP.
 She also worked with Judge Lowell Jensen in the United States District Court on civil procedure, civil rights, employment issues and gender and race discrimination.
 She holds a JD from UC Berkeley and a dual BA in English and Rhetoric and Communications from UC Davis.